brainhackschool-taiwan/brainhackschool-taiwan.github.io/docs/modules.md

 ---

 # Modules
-Brainhack school provide [pre-made tutorial on modules](https://school.brainhackmtl.org/modules/) that is unique to neuroscience.
+Brainhack school provide [pre-made tutorial on modules](https://school.brainhackmtl.org/modules/) that is particularly important to neuroscience.
 For each module, you should follow the tutorial, watch the Youtube clips, and do the exercise.
 Some modules have further reading resources that provide deeper understanding to related topic.
-If you have questions or comments about the contents, you can post that on discord server.
-You can also share other resource about the module on discord server.
+If you have questions or comments about the contents, you can post that on discord server `#modules` channel.
+You can also share other useful resource on discord server.

 You have to complete 6 modules in week 1, 3 modules in week 2, and 1 module in week 3.
 Of course, you can complete all the modules.
 But for students who have limited time, you should choose the modules that is related to your projects.
 You can post your concerns on the discord server or discuss with TAs to find your direction for picking modules.